-- (A) It is the responsibility of the property owner to apply for and obtain a right-of-way landscape permit before locating trees, landscaping, or related amenities in the right-of-way.
+(A) It is the responsibility of the property owner to apply for and obtain a right-of-way landscape permit before locating trees, landscaping, or related amenities in the right-of-way.
 An application for a right-of-way landscape permit must be made to the building official.
-The application must be in writing on a form approved by the building official and accompanied by plans or drawings showing the area of the right-of-way affected and the planting or other amenities proposed. - (B) Upon receipt of the application and any required fees, the building official shall circulate it to all affected city departments and utilities for review and official determines that the construction, planting, or other amenities proposed will not be inconsistent with and will not unreasonably impair the public use of the right-of-way, the building official shall issue a right-of-way landscape permit to the property owner; otherwise, the building official shall deny the permit (C) A property owner is not required to comply with any parkway landscaping requirement of this article if compliance is made impossible due to the building official's denial of a right-of-way landscape permit.
+The application must be in writing on a form approved by the building official and accompanied by plans or drawings showing the area of the right-of-way affected and the planting or other amenities proposed.

+(B) Upon receipt of the application and any required fees, the building official shall circulate it to all affected city departments and utilities for review and comment.
+If, after receiving comments from affected city departments and utilities, the building official determines that the construction, planting, or other amenities proposed will not be inconsistent with and will not unreasonably impair the public use of the right-of-way, the building official shall issue a right-of-way landscape permit to the property owner; otherwise, the building official shall deny the permit

+(C) A property owner is not required to comply with any parkway landscaping requirement of this article if compliance is made impossible due to the building official's denial of a right-of-way landscape permit.

 (D) A parkway landscape permit issued by the building official is subject to immediate revocation upon written notice if at any time the building official determines that the use of the right-of-way authorized by the permit is inconsistent with or unreasonably impairs the public use of the right-of-way.
 The property owner is not required to comply with any right-of-way landscaping requirement of this subsection if compliance is made impossible due to the building official's revocation of a right-of-way landscape permit.

-(E) The issuance of a right-of-way landscape permit under this paragraph does not excuse the property owner, his agents, or employees from liability for the installation or maintenance of trees or other amenities in the public right-of-way. (i) Off-street parking.
+(E) The issuance of a right-of-way landscape permit under this paragraph does not excuse the property owner, his agents, or employees from liability for the installation or maintenance of trees or other amenities in the public right-of-way.

+(h) Off-street parking.

 (1) The minimum off-street parking required is 0.5 spaces per unit.
 The maximum amount of spaces that may be provided is 1.5 spaces per unit.

 (2) Residential parking spaces may be shared with retail and commercial uses.

 (3) A minimum of 25% of all required off-street parking must be located below grade.

-(4) Tandem parking. (a) For multifamily uses, private parking may be tandem (one parking space in front of another parking space); guest parking may not be tandem. (b) Tandem parking is not required to be valet operated.
-No more than 15 percent of required parking may be tandem spaces.
-(5) A maximum of 6 stories of parking may be located above-grade and must be screened in accordance with the following:
+(4) Tandem parking.

+a) For multifamily uses, private parking may be tandem (one parking space in front of another parking space); guest parking may not be tandem.
-comment.
-If, after receiving comments from affected city departments and utilities, the building